Codecademy/docs/content/python/concepts/strings/terms/splitlines/splitlines.md

   - 'paths/analyze-data-with-python'
 ---

-A built-in string method in Python that is used to split a multi-line string into a list of lines.
+**`.splitlines()`** is a built-in string method in Python that is used to split a multi-line string into a list of lines.
 It recognizes different newline characters such as `\n`, `\r`, or `\r\n` and splits the string at those points.
 The method returns a list of strings, each corresponding to a line in the original multi-line string.

 ## Syntax